 Dialogue is a key feature of chatbots.
 They’re able to process natural language which makes them good at dealing with customer queries, especially since those queries are increasingly more likely to be communicated by messaging apps rather than phone calls.

 Already many of the online interactions we engage in are with bots, not humans.
 Chatbots are always on and available 24/7.
-They can provide speedy, near instant responses.
+They can provide speedy, near-instant responses.

-IBM have estimated that businesses spend $1.3 trillion on 265 billion customer service calls each year.
+IBM has estimated that businesses spend $1.3 trillion on 265 billion customer service calls each year.
 This is critical work because losing customers is expensive and bad for business.
 Chatbots help businesses save on customer service costs by speeding up response times, answering up to 80% of routine questions and, critically, freeing up agents for more challenging work.

 Chatbots provide other cost savings too.
 They cost a fraction of a human agent, they never tire, don’t need breaks, don’t fall ill, don’t switch jobs or go on extended leave.
 These are the typical advantages of automation.
 But chatbots are also adaptive and responsive, learning from their interactions with customers, building profiles and making recommendations.